Read on to learn what information and statistics you can get with the API for Travelpayouts.

 - processing_actions_count — number of processing bookings/orders

-- processing_profit_eur_sum — income amount in the selected currently for processing bookings/orders (potential income)
+- processing_profit_eur_sum — income amount in the selected currency for processing bookings/orders (potential income)

 - searches_count — number of searches